 It Boosts Our Memories

 During REM sleep the brain is very active and during this time sleep plays an important role in memory consolidation.
+Our most vivid dreams happen during REM sleep.
 Newly acquired memories are thought to be restructured during this period leading up to your next “deep” phase of non-REM sleep.

 It’s been shown that people who don’t get enough deep (REM) sleep tend to have a harder time recalling information learned before or after certain intervals.
 One study showed how poor focus, attention, and memory (resulting from sleep problems) can lead to lower grades among students.